Barrett tied to faith group ex-members say subjugates women

 “I was basically treated like a brood mare,” she said, using the term for a female horse used for breeding.
 During her 20-year marriage, Theill had eight children from 11 pregnancies.

 Theill, who says she declined to take the covenant, described being dominated and eventually shunned because of the doubts she expressed about the group.
+She left in 1984.

+Connolly said Tuesday that leaders in the Corvallis branch who were there at the time are unaware of any allegations of physical or mental abuse concerning Thiell.

+“Her charges of the mistreatment of women, insularity, lack of privacy and shunning are contradictory to our beliefs and our practices as a community,” Connolly said in an email.

 Clark, a current member in Oregon, said she had never heard of members being shunned.